 Québec-Canada agreement on UNESCO

-Its historic nature is first demonstrated by the text's explicit recognition “that the specificity of Québec leads it to play a special role internationally.”
-This recognition applies to all of Québec's international partners, and was not only a change in tone, but a change in era.
+Its historic nature is demonstrated by the text's explicit recognition “that the specificity of Québec leads it to play a special role internationally.”
+This recognition applies to all of Québec's international partners.

-The agreement establishes a formal role for Québec as part of the United Nations, another historic first.
-It follows up on a request submitted by each of Québec's successive governments over the past four decades.
-Québec's presence as a full participating member of the Permanent Delegation of Canada to UNESCO is now an established fact—Québec can express its own voice.
+The agreement, signed on May 5th, 2006, established a formal role for Québec as part of the United Nations.
+Québec's presence as a full participating member of the Permanent Delegation of Canada to UNESCO is since an established fact: Québec can express its own voice.

 According to the rules of international law, a UNESCO-accredited national ambassador takes on the role of mission leader.
 Thus, the agreement evokes the “general direction of the Canadian mission as a whole” entrusted to the Canadian ambassador.
 Québec's position is developed according to the Ministère des Relations internationales et de la Francophonie in conjunction with the concerned sectoral departments.

 The agreement also addresses situations in which a consensus cannot be reached during a meeting.
-The method for managing any such discrepancy is noteworthy: The federal government is responsible for ultimately justifying itself to Québec, not the inverse.
+The federal government is responsible for ultimately justifying itself to Québec, not the inverse.
 In the event of an impasse, the Government of Québec “alone will decide if it proceeds with implementation in areas of its responsibility.”
 Québec's choice of whether to carry out an international commitment within its scope of responsibility is the crowning jewel of its international relations policy.
 The agreement solidifies this legal authority and formalizes the federal government's assent.
 Québec has always maintained that its approval remains key to implementation, and the agreement is careful to honor this point of view.